dsrees/JavaPhoenixClient/README.md

 # JavaPhoenixClient

-## Java Client for Phoenix Channels
+JavaPhoenixClient is a Kotlin implementation of the [phoenix.js](https://hexdocs.pm/phoenix/js/) client used to manage Phoenix channels.

-JavaPhoenixClient is a Kotlin implementation of the `[phoenix.js] client used to manage Phoenix channels.
+### Basic Usage

 ```kotlin